 William "Billy" Biederman, Senior Program Assistant

 Josephine Bynum's background involves twelve years of experience as the liaison of administrative services and human resources systems processing for a diverse group of editorial professionals in the media industry.
 Serving in this role has developed in her a comprehensive approach to working effectively with all levels of staff and leaders.
-She joined HHMI as Program Assistant in December 2015, working in the Science Education - Undergraduate and Graduate Programs (UGP) group.
-She provides support to the UGP group by assisting in various aspects of grants initiatives and the HHMI Professors Program and Driving Change Initiative's meetings and activities, while providing thought contributions to UGP team's planning discussions of Science Education programs/initiatives.
+She now provides support to Inclusive Learning Group (ILG) by assisting in various aspects of grants initiatives and the HHMI Professors Program and Driving Change Initiative's meetings and activities, while providing thought contributions to ILG team's planning discussions of Science Education programs/initiatives.
 Josephine cares about issues of health, wellness, diversity, equity, and inclusion, and is excited about being a part of an organization such as HHMI whose mission aligns with these values through its support of science education and innovation.

-Melanie Daub has more than 30 years of experience in the administration of HHMI’s research training programs for graduate, medical, dental, and veterinary students.
-As a member of the team managing the Gilliam Fellowships for Advanced Study, she has a strong interest in creating professional development opportunities within the HHMI community for Gilliam trainees.
+Melanie (Mel) Daub has more than 35 years of experience in the administration of HHMI’s fellowship programs for graduate, medical, dental, and veterinary students.
+As a member of the team managing the Gilliam Fellows Program, she has a strong interest in creating professional development opportunities within the HHMI community for Gilliam trainees.
 From 2007–2020 she managed the HHMI Medical Research Fellows Program, which aimed to encourage the development of future physician-, dentist-, and veterinarian-scientists.
-Daub earned an MBA from American University with a concentration in marketing.
+Mel earned an MBA from American University with a concentration in marketing.
 Prior to joining HHMI, she was an account specialist with a local advertising agency where she developed marketing and public relations campaigns and product development programs.
 She also served as a sales representative for Bristol Myers Products.

 Joshua Hall, Senior Program Officer

-Joshua Hall is a Senior Program Officer overseeing the Gilliam Fellowships for Advanced Study.
-Prior to joining HHMI, Josh studied bacterial host-pathogen interactions and received his PhD in Microbiology and Immunology at the University of North Carolina at Chapel Hill.
-He was an NIH-IRACDA postdoctoral fellow prior to joining the UNC School of Medicine Office of Graduate Education where he served as Director of Admissions for the Biological and Biomedical Sciences Program (BBSP) and Director of the Post-baccalaureate Research Education Program (PREP).
-During his time as Director of UNC PREP, the program transitioned over 100 post-baccalaureate scholars from under-represented groups to top biomedical PhD programs across the country.
-Josh participated in research on multiple facets of graduate education including factors that contribute to trainee success, graduate admissions, graduate trainee career development, and diversity, equity, and inclusion in the sciences.
+Joshua Hall is a Senior Program Officer and team lead for the Gilliam Fellows Program.
+Prior to joining HHMI, Josh studied bacterial host-pathogen interactions and received his PhD in Microbiology and Immunology from the University of North Carolina at Chapel Hill.
+He was an NIH-IRACDA postdoctoral fellow before joining the UNC School of Medicine Office of Graduate Education where he served as Director of Admissions for the Biological and Biomedical Sciences Program (BBSP) and Director of the NIH-funded Post-baccalaureate Research Education Program (PREP).
+During his time as Director of UNC PREP, the program transitioned over 100 post-baccalaureate scholars from under-represented backgrounds to top biomedical PhD programs across the country.
+Josh has been active in research on multiple facets of graduate education including factors contributing to trainee success, graduate admissions, trainee career development, and diversity, equity, and inclusion in the sciences.
 His primary professional interests are empowering and encouraging students from all backgrounds and at all stages of the training pathway to pursue and succeed in science and research careers.
-Josh is also creator and co-host of the podcast, Hello PhD, which explores the human side of science and life in the lab.
+Josh is also creator and co-host of the podcast, Hello PhD, which explores the human side of science training and life in the lab.

 Megan Katz began working for the Institute in 2010.
+Within the Inclusive Learning Group, her current portfolio includes the Driving Change and Inclusive Excellence 1&2 Initiatives, grants to the Advanced Courses Labs (Jackson Laboratory, Cold Spring Harbor Laboratory, and Marine Biological Laboratory) and various sponsorships.
 Prior to HHMI, she was a press assistant for three years in the communications office of Speaker of the House, Nancy Pelosi (D-12).
-At HHMI, she manages the Gilliam Fellowships for Advanced Study and the International Student Research Fellowships, and oversees the graduate alumni network.
 Megan earned her BA in political science from the University of California, Davis, and was a member of Phi Beta Kappa.
-She has an MPA from American University in Washington, DC, with an emphasis in non-profit management.
+She has an Masters of Public Administration from American University in Washington, DC, with an emphasis in non-profit management.

 Anh-Chi Le, Manager, Science Education Special Projects